melix/micronaut-license-report/README.md

 By default, the tool will not generate the SBOM.
 To enable SBOM generation, use one of the following options:

 - `-PincludeSbom=true`: Generates the SBOM along with all other reports.
-- `-PsbomOnly=true`   : Generates only the SBOM.
+- `-PonlySbom=true`   : Generates only the SBOM.

-Note: If both options are set to true, only `-PsbomOnly=true` will take effect.
+Note: If both options are set to true, only `-PonlySbom=true` will take effect.

 ## How to use